 For guidance about security in Azure Batch, see Batch security and compliance best practices.

 Pools are the compute resources for executing jobs on the Batch service.
 The following sections provide recommendations for working with Batch pools.

 Pool configuration and naming

 Pool allocation mode: When creating a Batch account, you can choose between two pool allocation modes: Batch service or user subscription.
 For most cases, you should use the default Batch service mode, in which pools are allocated behind the scenes in Batch-managed subscriptions.
 In the alternative user subscription mode, Batch VMs and other resources are created directly in your subscription when a pool is created.
 User subscription accounts are primarily used to enable a small but important subset of scenarios.
-You can read more about user subscription mode at Additional configuration for user subscription mode.
+For more information, see Additional configuration for user subscription mode.